-Have you ever experienced shortage of breath?
-Or the feeling as if your heart is pounding even harder than a train on a track?
-These could be the after-effects of a heavy workout, but what if you experience these symptoms in the dead of the night or during the normal course of the day?
-If you have experienced something like this – then you could have undergone an episode of anxiety or panic attack.
+Have you ever experienced a shortage of breath?
+Or the feeling as if your heart is pounding harder than a train on a track?
+These could be the after-effects of a heavy workout, but what if you experience these symptoms at night or during the ordinary day?
+If you have experienced something like this, you could have undergone an anxiety or panic attack episode.

-Panic attacks can seem extremely similar to a heart attack, which makes the person having them even more scared while having it.
-But if it’s not a heart attack, then what is going on in the body that causes a panic attack?
+Panic attacks can seem highly similar to a heart attack, which makes the person having them even more scared while having it.
+But if it’s not a heart attack, what is happening in the body that causes a panic attack?

 Difference Between a Heart Attack and Panic Attack

 Unlike a heart attack which is caused due to blockage of the coronary arteries, a panic attack is triggered by stress or fear.
-A panic attack is caused when the Amygdala senses danger and it sends message to the sympathetic nervous system, this in turn releases adrenaline – creating physiological symptoms as if there is a life & death situation in front of the person.
+A panic attack is caused when the Amygdala senses danger and sends a message to the sympathetic nervous system; this releases adrenaline – creating physiological symptoms as if there is a life & death situation in front of the person.

-Thus, a person ends up getting into a ‘fight or flight’ mode, which one experiences when facing any kind of physical threat.
-The heart starts pumping blood in full force to all organs, hands get sweaty, a strange feeling of fear creeps in but in all this what the person is unable to comprehend is, why this is happening.
+Thus, a person gets into a ‘fight or flight’ mode, which one experiences when facing any physical threat.
+The heart starts pumping blood in full force to all organs; hands get sweaty, and a strange feeling of fear creeps in, but the person is unable to comprehend why this is happening.
 Thereby, a person ends up fearing even more & falling prey to the symptoms more often as time goes on.

 Information About Panic Attacks

-Now you may think what could one fear when fast asleep that can cause a panic attack in the middle of the night or in a similar situation?
-While the true reasons for panic attack might be unknown, it is believed that certain situations can trigger memories of trauma in the past that can cause such a form of trauma.
+Now you may think, what could one fear when fast asleep that can cause a panic attack in the middle of the night or a similar situation?
+While the valid reasons for the panic attack might be unknown, it is believed that certain conditions can trigger memories of trauma in the past that can cause such a form of trauma.
 Panic attacks are also common in several anxiety disorders like Post Traumatic Stress Disorder, Obsessive Compulsive Disorder, Anxiety Disorder or Social Anxiety Disorder.
-If untreated in the early stages this can lead to Panic disorder which is caused due to stress regarding panic attacks & even behavioral changes.
+If untreated in the early stages, this can lead to Panic disorder which is caused due to stress regarding panic attacks & even behavioural changes.

-The data collected by researchers shows that estimated 10 in every 100000 people in India have panic attack.
-Whereas, according to Canadian Mental Health Association, third of the Canadian adult population may suffer from panic attack in any given year.
+The data collected by researchers shows that an estimated 10 in every 100000 people in India have a panic attack.
+According to the Canadian Mental Health Association, a third of the adult population may suffer from panic attacks in any given year.

 Treatment for Panic Attacks

-Panic Disorder can be treated with anti-depressants or cognitive behavioral therapy with a 40% chance of recovery.
-While anti-depressants are administered, in severe cases it is CBT that has a long-term positive impact in overcoming or controlling the anxiety disorder.
+Panic Disorder can be treated with anti-depressants or cognitive behavioural therapy with a 40% chance of recovery.
+While anti-depressants are administered, in severe cases, CBT has a long-term positive impact in overcoming or controlling anxiety disorder.

 During CBT, a therapist helps identify the causes or thoughts that lead to the panic attack.
 The therapist then helps the patient by teaching them techniques to calm panic attacks.
-The therapist also helps with cognitive re-structuring, which means that they identify the common thought that engulfs you during a panic attack.
-Thoughts such as: “I am having a heart attack” or “I am going to die”.
-The therapist then re-structures these thoughts replacing these scary thoughts with more positive thoughts.
-The next phase is introducing & understanding the situations which act as triggers causing the panic attack, revisiting them and instilling a belief that the situation isn’t as scary as it seems.
+The therapist also helps with cognitive restructuring, which means that they identify the common thought that engulfs you during a panic attack.
+Ideas such as: “I have a heart attack” or “I am going to die”.
+The therapist then restructures these thoughts replacing these with scary thoughts with more positive reviews.
+The next phase is introducing & understanding the situations which act as triggers causing the panic attack, revisiting them and instilling a belief that the problem isn’t as scary as it seems.

 How to Help Someone Having a Panic Attack

-While visiting a behavioral therapist for containing panic attacks should be on top of your list if someone close to you is experiencing a panic attack, below you’ll find some methods on how to deal with panic attacks.
+While visiting a behavioural therapist for containing panic attacks should be on top of your list if someone close to you is experiencing a panic attack; you’ll find some methods on how to deal with panic attacks.

 1. Observe & Identify

 A heart attack & panic attack might seem the same.
-So, to rule out a heart attack you need to ensure that the person is not experiencing any chest pain along with breathlessness & a pacing heart.
-A panic attack usually settles within 20 minutes but a heart attack can go on for longer.
+So, to rule out a heart attack, you need to ensure that the person is not experiencing any chest pain along with breathlessness & a pacing heart.
+A panic attack usually settles within 20 minutes, but a heart attack can last longer.

 2. Keep Calm